TERREMEMBER/znbase/docs/content/stable/explore/transactions/explicit-locking.md

 </ul>

-This section explains how explicit locking works in YugabyteDB.
+This section explains how explicit locking works in ZNbaseDB.

 Explicit row-locks use transaction priorities to ensure that two transactions can never hold conflicting locks on the same row.
 This is done by the query layer assigning a very high value for the priority of the transaction that is being run to acquire the row lock, causing all other transactions that conflict with the current transaction to fail (because they have a lower value for the transaction priority).
-YugabyteDB supports most row-level locks, similar to PostgreSQL.
+ZNbaseDB supports most row-level locks, similar to PostgreSQL.

 {{< note title="Note" >}}
-Explicit locking is an area of active development in YugabyteDB.
+Explicit locking is an area of active development in ZNbaseDB.
 A number of enhancements are planned in this area.
-Unlike PostgreSQL, YugabyteDB uses optimistic concurrency control and does not block / wait for currently held locks, instead opting to abort the conflicting transaction with a lower priority.
+Unlike PostgreSQL, ZNbaseDB uses optimistic concurrency control and does not block / wait for currently held locks, instead opting to abort the conflicting transaction with a lower priority.
 Pessimistic concurrency control is currently under development.
 {{</note >}}

 The types of row locks currently supported are: